ros2/rmw_connextdds/README.md

 and automatically optimize the QoS of DDS DataWriters and DataReaders using these types, to improve out of the box performance on reliable streams.

-These optimizations will be applied to any endpoint whose type is "bounded" (i.e. it doesn't contain any member of unlimited length), and whose serialized size exceeds a statically defined limit (1MB by default).
+These optimizations will be applied to any endpoint whose type has a serialized size of at least 1MB (configured by a compile-time limit).

 `rmw_connextdds` will modify a "large data" endpoint's RTPS reliability protocol parameters to more quickly recover samples, which typically improves